-As part of our business strategy, we, including through our wholly-owned subsidiary, borrow from and may in the future issue additional senior debt securities to banks, insurance companies and other lenders.
+As part of our business strategy, we, including through our wholly-owned subsidiaries, borrow from and may in the future issue additional senior debt securities to banks, insurance companies and other lenders.
 Holders of these loans or senior securities would have fixed-dollar claims on our assets that are superior to the claims of our stockholders.
 If the value of our assets decreases, leverage will cause our net asset value to decline more sharply than it otherwise would have without leverage.
 Similarly, any decrease in our income would cause our net income to decline more sharply than it would have if we had not borrowed.
 This decline could negatively affect our ability to make dividend payments on our common stock.
 Our ability to service our borrowings depends largely on our financial performance and is subject to prevailing economic conditions and competitive pressures.
 In addition, the management fees are payable based on our gross assets, including cash and assets acquired through the use of leverage, which may give our Adviser an incentive to use leverage to make additional investments.
 See "-We may be obligated to pay our Investment Adviser even if we incur a loss."
 The amount of leverage that we employ will depend on our Investment Adviser's and our Board of Directors' assessment of market and other factors at the time of any proposed borrowing.
 We cannot assure you that we will be able to obtain credit at all or on terms acceptable to us.

-Our credit facilities also impose financial and operating covenants that restrict our business activities, remedies on default and similar matters.
-As of December 31, 2014, we are in compliance with the covenants of our credit facilities.
+Our Revolving Credit Facility, Facility and 2015-1 Notes also impose financial and operating covenants that restrict our business activities, remedies on default and similar matters.
+As of December 31, 2015, we are in compliance with the covenants of our Revolving Credit Facility, Facility and 2015-1 Notes.
 However, our continued compliance with these covenants depends on many factors, some of which are beyond our control.
-Accordingly, although we believe we will continue to be in compliance, we cannot assure you that we will continue to comply with the covenants in our credit facilities.
+Accordingly, although we believe we will continue to be in compliance, we cannot assure you that we will continue to comply with the covenants in our Revolving Credit Facility, Facility and 2015-1 Notes.
 Failure to comply with these covenants could result in a default.
 If we were unable to obtain a waiver of a default from the lenders or holders of that indebtedness, as applicable, those lenders or holders could accelerate repayment under that indebtedness.
 An acceleration could have a material adverse impact on our business, financial condition and results of operations.
 Lastly, we may be unable to obtain additional leverage, which would, in turn, affect our return on capital.

-As of December 31, 2014, we had \$308.4 million of outstanding consolidated indebtedness, which would have an annualized interest cost of 2.17% under the terms of our credit facilities, excluding fees (such as fees on undrawn amounts and amortization of upfront fees), to the extent the amount remains outstanding.
-Since we generally pay interest at a floating rate on our credit facilities, an increase in interest rates will generally increase our borrowing costs.
+As of December 31, 2015, we had \$507.3 million of outstanding consolidated indebtedness, which would have an annualized interest cost of 2.41% under the terms of our Revolving Credit Facility, Facility and 2015-1 Notes, excluding fees (such as fees on undrawn amounts and amortization of upfront fees), to the extent the amount remains outstanding.
+Since we generally pay interest at a floating rate on our Revolving Credit Facility, Facility and 2015-1 Notes, an increase in interest rates will generally increase our borrowing costs.
 We expect that our annualized interest cost and returns required to cover interest will increase after we issue debt securities.